slatedocs/slate/source/includes/_feature-importing.md

-name | string | Human-friendly string identifier. description | string | Optional longer string. archived | boolean | Whether the variable should be hidden from most views; default: false. owner | Url | The URL of the owner of the dataset, if omitted will use the logged user as owner. notes | sting | Blank if omitted.
-Optional notes for the dataset . start_date | date | ISO-8601 formatted date with day resolution. end_date | date | ISO-8601 formatted date with day resolution. is_published | boolean | If false only project editors will have access to this dataset .
+name | string | Human-friendly string identifier. description | string | Optional longer string. archived | boolean | Whether the variable should be hidden from most views; default: false. owner | Url | Use to make the dataset be owned by a team providing a team url. if omitted will use the logged user as owner.
+notes | sting | Blank if omitted.
+Optional notes for the dataset. start_date | date | ISO-8601 formatted date with day resolution. end_date | date | ISO-8601 formatted date with day resolution.
+is_published | boolean | If false only project editors will have access to this dataset .